-Using CBL to meet Curricular Standards & Objectives
+Using Challenge Based Learning to meet Curricular Standards & Objectives

-I love how students can bring their unique perspectives and interests to a CBL Big Idea.
+I love how students can bring their unique perspectives and interests to a Challenge Based Learning Big Idea.
 Educators can also focus on parts of the Framework to effectively achieve standards and curricular objectives.
 It’s easy to guide learners towards meeting objectives while also encouraging creativity, exploration and student voice.

 For example teachers might introduce the Engage phase of CBL by sparking interest with an infographic, Keynote, iMovie or Clips, providing a direction for the Big Idea.
 They can also format the curricular objective as an Essential Question and encourage students to brainstorm ways to achieve that objective in the form of a Challenge.